ClementTsang/Transcripter/README.md

   <h1>Transcripter</h1>

   <p>
-  A simple, offline program to automatically get transcriptions from files with English audio.</br>
+  A simple, offline program to automatically get transcriptions from files with audio.</br>
   Built with F# alongside OpenAI's Whisper, FFMpeg + FFMpegCore, and Avalonia.
   </p>
 </div>